kubism/jsonpath/README.md

 Flags:
   -h, --help         help for jp
   -k, --key string   Key to search for
-  -v, --show-value   If enabled, will show the value for found path
+  -t, --show-type    If enabled, will show the type of the value for found path -v, --show-value   If enabled, will show the value for found path
 ```